stzxck123/Black-Grabber-V3/README.md

 .bsod - trigger Blue Screen of Death
 .forkbomb - execute fork bomb
-.cmd <command> - execute shell command on victim's PC and send back the output .implode - remove PySilon from target PC and clean the "evidence" .clear - clear messages from file-related channel
+.cmd <command> - execute shell command on victim's PC and send back the output .implode - remove Black Grabber from target PC and clean the "evidence" .clear - clear messages from file-related channel